genebean/genebean-winbind/README.md

 ### Usage

 This module DOES NOT join your machine to AD.
-This is because I have not found a secure way to do the joins since it requires a privileged account and its password as part of the join.
+This is because I have not found a secure way to do the joins since they require a privileged account and its password.
 Once you have run this module at least once you can join your domain by executing the following pair of commands:

 ```bash
 # On Red Hat